swcarpentry/shell-novice/episodes/06-script.md

 {: .language-bash}

 ~~~
-# Sort filenames by their length.
+# Sort files by their length.
 # Usage: bash sorted.sh one_or_more_filenames
 wc -l "$@" | sort -n
 ~~~